Research in multiple sclerosis

 Research in multiple sclerosis may find new pathways to interact with the disease, improve function, curtail attacks, or limit the progression of the underlying disease.
 Many treatments already in clinical trials involve drugs that are used in other diseases or medications that have not been designed specifically for multiple sclerosis.
 There are also trials involving the combination of drugs that are already in use for multiple sclerosis.
-Finally, there are also many basic investigations that try to understand better the disease and in the future may help to find new treatments.
+Finally, there are also many basic investigations that try to understand the disease better and in the future may help to find new treatments.

 Research directions on MS treatments include investigations of MS pathogenesis and heterogeneity; research of more effective, convenient, or tolerable new treatments for RRMS; creation of therapies for the progressive subtypes; neuroprotection strategies; and the search for effective symptomatic treatments.

 Separated variants

 Several previous MS variants have been recently separated from MS after the discovery of a specific auto-antibody, specially autoantibodies against AQP4, MOG and Neurofascin proteins.

 Previously recognized variants of MS like Optic-Spinal MS is now classified as a phenotype of the anti-AQP4 spectrum, and some tumefactive cases of MS as anti-MOG associated encephalomyelitis.
 Some researchers think that there could exist also an overlapping between Anti-NMDA receptor encephalitis cases and neuromyelitis optica or acute disseminated encephalomyelitis.

 The following previous MS variants are now considered apart from MS: